francispotter/busy-mirror/README.md

 ### Data storage

-Busy keeps the queues in plain text files, so if the tool doesn't do something you want, you can just edit the files.
+Busy keeps the queues in plain text files, so if the tool doesn't do something you want, you may edit the files.
 The files are in a directory together, referred to as the "root".
 Each file is the name of the queue with a `.txt` extension.
 If a required file is missing, it will be created automatically.
 So typically, the root includes `tasks.txt`, `plans.txt`, and any number of custom queue files.

 Technically, they are pipe-delimited data files, though `tasks.txt` only has one field (description); `plans.txt` has only two fields (date and description), and there is no support for managing separate fields in the Busy tool itself.